-The dsTest Nausf SBI supports the services briefly described below, which are specified in TS 29.509.
+The dsTest Nausf application supports the services briefly described below, which are specified in TS 29.509.

 An AUSF produces the UE Authentication Service and its Authenticate operation across the N12 reference point.
 The AMF is the service consumer and it initiates the operation, when indicated, as part of the UE registration process.
 The AUSF performs either 5G-AKA or EAP-based authentication based on information received from the AMF.
 If EAP authentication is used then the AUSF and the UE exchange EAP messages through the AMF.